 Post-traumatic Stress Disorder is a debilitating anxiety disorder caused by traumatic life events.
 Symptoms include recurring nightmares, flashbacks, distressing thoughts, and physical sensations such as sickness and nausea.
 Medical marijuana is often issued to patients with PTSD due to its natural anti-anxiety effects.
 It can also help reduce dream recall for patients suffering from nightmares.

 Suffering from severe anxiety is a sign that you may qualify for a medical marijuana card.
 Anxiety comes in all kinds of forms, from social anxiety to panic disorders.
 While most states only issue medical marijuana for anxiety in cases of PTSD, you may qualify if you suffer from severe and debilitating anxiety symptoms.
+What I like about Xanax is that it is available in several medical forms.
+I prefer extended-release tablets as they can be taken once daily.
+The dose I use is the lowest one – 3 mg daily.
+In the first few days of the therapy, I felt a bit sleepy during the day.
+Yet this side effect resolved on its own after a while.

 Marijuana and CBD often help patients manage anxiety symptoms.
 As well as helping reduce anxiety itself, medical marijuana can also help improve sleep and improve mood, making it helpful for warding off anxiety.